 Information at the meeting

-The annual report, the auditor’s report, the Board’s dividend proposal and its reasons for the proposal, the Board’s proposal for guidelines for determining the salary and other remuneration of the CEO and senior management, the auditor’s statement in accordance with Chapter 8 Section 54 of the Swedish Companies Act, the Board’s proposal for a mandate to acquire and transfer the company’s own shares and the Board’s reasons for doing so, as well as the proposal by shareholder Carl Axel Bruno shall be made available at the company’s offices as of Wednesday 20 March 2013 inclusive and shall also be published on the company’s website: www.holmen.com.
+The annual report, the auditor’s report, the Board’s dividend proposal and its reasons for the proposal, the Board’s proposal for guidelines for determining the salary and other remuneration of the CEO and senior management, the auditor’s statement in accordance with Chapter 8 Section 54 of the Swedish Companies Act as well as the Board’s proposal for a mandate to acquire and transfer the company’s own shares and the Board’s reasons for doing so, shall be made available at the company’s offices as of Tuesday 18 March 2014 and shall also be published on the company’s website: www.holmen.com.